ComfortDelGro Australia: History

 In April 2018, ComfortDelgro acquired Tullamarine Bus Lines in Melbourne and integrated it into CDC Melbourne in August 2018.
 At the same time, it acquired National Patient Transport, one of the largest private providers of non-emergency patient transport services in Australia.
 In August 2018, ComfortDelgro acquired Coastal Liner on the Central Coast, and in September 2018, Forest Coach Lines with operations in Sydney, the Mid North Coast and North West Slopes.

 In November 2018, the Buslink business was acquired with 401 buses operating in the Northern Territory, Queensland, New South Wales and Victoria.
 In the same month, Charterplus was renamed CDC Travel.

 In April 2019, ComfortDelGro acquired Blanch's Bus Company and Brunswick Valley Coaches with a fleet of 48 buses and coaches in the Northern Rivers region of New South Wales.
 In the same month, ComfortDelGro announced it would formally establish a ComfortDelGro Corporation Australia office.
 Nicholas Yap, who was the incumbent CEO of CDC Victoria, was appointed as the inaugural CEO of ComfortDelGro Australia, effective 1 July 2019.

 In mid-2019, two of Buslink's operations, Buslink Sunraysia and Buslink Broken Hill, moved to the control of CDC Victoria.
 In March 2020, these operations were rebranded to CDC Mildura and CDC Broken Hill respectively.
 In October 2020, the Buslink Queensland operations were rebranded to CDC Queensland, with Buslink Sunshine Coast and Buslink Gladstone rebranded to CDC Sunshine Coast and CDC Gladstone respectively.

 In July 2021, ComfortDelGro announced it has reached an agreement to acquire Young's Bus Service which operates services in Rockhampton, Queensland.
 In August 2021, ComfortDelGro announced its intention to list ComfortDelGro Australia on the Australian Securities Exchange.

-In October 2021, CDC acquired a school bus contract and five buses from KA & VK Stubbs Pty Ltd in Narrabri, New South Wales.
+In October 2021, CDC acquired a school bus contract and five buses from KA & VK Stubbs in Narrabri, New South Wales.
 The school bus operation was merged into CDC's existing Forest Coach Lines business in Narrabri and Wee Waa.

-Also in the same month, ComfortDelGro (the Singapore parent company), through its subsidiary ComfortDelGro Transit, was shortlisted as part of the WestGo consortium to construct and operate the Sydney Metro Western Sydney Airport.
-The consortium was ultimately not awarded the contract, losing out to the Parklife Metro consortium involving RATP Dev in December 2022.

 In July 2022, the remainder of the Buslink operations was renamed CDC Northern Territory.

 In November 2022, it was announced that CDC retained and was awarded the contracts for Sydney bus regions 4 (Hillsbus) and 14 (Forest Coach Lines) in Sydney, as well as winning the contract for region 12 (consolidated into region 14).
-The Hillsbus and Forest Coach Lines (in Sydney) brands would be replaced by the CDC NSW brand when the new contracts for region 4 and the consolidated region 14 begin in April and May 2023 respectively.
+The Hillsbus and Forest Coach Lines (in Sydney) brands were replaced by the CDC NSW brand when the new contracts for region 4 and the consolidated region 14 began in April and May 2023 respectively.

+In August 2023, CDC moved its national head office to the Melbourne CBD after three years in Malvern and a year in Camberwell prior to that.
+In December 2023, CDC entered into a scheme of arrangement to purchase its former joint venture partner A2B Australia (which had rebranded from Cabcharge in 2018), subject to shareholder and regulatory approval.